 In August 2014 I left Radio Free Syria, becoming an independent journalist.
 By this time the Syrian revolution had become an Islamic rising, calling for Islamic governance and a rejection of the Kemal-style governance advocated by the FSA, which had (from personal experience) degenerated into gangs of warlords that robbed and fleeced civilians.

 Radio Free Syria displayed an inferiority complex towards the western world view, presenting legitimate wishes of Syrian Muslims to govern their society to be the demands of “Islamists” – a buzzword oft employed to deny Muslims that adhere to all aspects of their faith agency.
 Islam covers everything from prayer, charity and business to governance, those with agendas disingenuously claim otherwise.

 As a Muslim since 2015, I rejected secularist hedonism and attempts to replace Syria’s rich Islamic history and traditions with nihilism.

 In October 2015 I worked in Turkey as an English language spokesman for the Salam Organisation (which assists Syrian refugees).
 I lived among refugees and reported from Reyhanli, before being suddenly beaten and deported by the government.

-In 2015 that I embarked on my most ambitious project – documenting the huge numbers of Iran/Assad-aligned war criminals, militants and terror cells that flooded Europe, hiding among crowds of legitimate refugees.
+In 2015 I embarked on my most ambitious project – documenting the huge numbers of Iran/Assad-aligned war criminals, militants and terror cells that flooded Europe, hiding among crowds of legitimate refugees.
 Another prime focus of mine is the anti-Muslim genocide in Myanmar.
 I have begun devoting attention to American politics (especially Donald Trump) and will continue to do so.